amosproj/amos2024ss02-international-dataspace-station/README.md

 ## 🐳 Docker usage

-To run the code using docker, use the following command in the `src` folder:
+To run the code using docker, use the following commands in the `src` folder:

 ```
+sudo docker compose build
 sudo docker compose up
 ```
 <br>